GenderDysphoria/GenderDysphoria.fyi/public/en/what-is-gender.md

 </div>
 }!}

 The short of it is: some people are very male, some people are very female.
 Some people feel no gender at all, some people feel both.
-Some are smack in the middle, some land along the edges.
+Some feel their gender weakly, others feel it intensely.
 Some people oscillate all over the spectrum in unpredictable ways, changing like the wind.
+Some might question the premise of a spectrum at all!
 Only an individual can identify their own gender; no one else can dictate it for them.

 Gender is part social construct, part learned behaviors, and part biological processes which form very early in a person's life.

 Present evidence seems to suggest that a person's gender is established during gestation while the cerebral cortex of the brain is forming (more about that in the Causes of Gender Dysphoria section).
 This mental model then informs, at a subconscious level, what aspects of the gender spectrum a person will lean towards.
 It affects behavior, perceptions of the world, the way we experience attraction (separate from sexual orientation and hormonal influences) and how we bond with other people.
+These may not all line up the same way.

 Gender also affects the expectations that the brain has for the environment it resides in (your body), and when that environment does not meet those expectations, the brain sends up warning alarms in the form of depression, depersonalization, derealization, and dissociation.
 These are the brain's subconscious ways of informing us that something is very wrong.